Spyros34/TeamsChatWebApp/README.md

 ## Overview

-This project is a chat web application that integrates with Microsoft Entra ID to fetch user data and allows users to view and manage chat conversations.
+This project is a chat web application that integrates with Microsoft Entra ID to fetch user data and allows users to view chat conversations.
 The application uses a Laravel backend and a Vue.js frontend, and it also communicates with a Python Flask app for specific tasks.

 ## Features